Utah Administrative Code

 (g) the requested remedy or relief exceeds the scope of these grievance procedures.

 (7) Transcription and Transcript Fees.
-If a party appeals the administrator's initial adjudicative hearing decision to the Utah Court of Appeals or to the district court, the appealing party is responsible for paying all transcription costs and any transcript fees.
-The CSRO does not participate in the payment of these fees when appeals are taken to the appellate or trial court.
+If a party appeals the administrator's initial adjudicative hearing decision to the Utah Court of Appeals, the appealing party is responsible for having the CSRO's recording transcribed by a certified court reporter and for paying all transcription costs and any transcript fees.
+The CSRO does not participate in the payment of these fees when appeals are taken to the appellate court.
 See Utah Rules of Appellate Procedure, Rule 11, and Section 63G-4-403(3), regarding transcript costs from formal adjudications under the UAPA.

-The provisions under this section pertain to initial administrative and evidentiary/step 4 proceedings before the CSRO.
+The provisions under this section pertain to initial administrative and Level 4 proceedings before the CSRO.

 (1) Purpose.
 A formal adjudicative proceeding provides a fair and impartial opportunity for the parties to be heard and to present their evidence.
 The adjudicative process allows the CSRO administrator or the CSRO hearing officer to be completely informed about the case.
 After having considered the parties' evidence, the CSRO administrator or the CSRO hearing officer may then render a proper determination based upon all of the facts, circumstances, and applicable laws, rules and policies.